vamshireddy/Knapsack-Application-for-Android/README.md

-Knapsack-Project
+Knapsack Project for Android
 ================

-* This Application uses Knapsack algorithm to suggest the best valued items for a theif to put in a sack of certain weight.
+* This application is written on Android to suggest valuable items from a knapsack of items.
-* It has a nicer GUI on android
+* It helps thiefs in deciding the items to steal :D

-###Usage:
+## Usage:
 * Go to bin directory and copy the apk file to your device and install it.